 I didn’t change the recipe all that much, but I did change a few minor things.

 However, the base of the gravy is the same.
-It starts by roasting a bunch of vegetables, thyme and turkey wings before adding a little white wine and broth.
-This is then gradually poured into a roux and the gravy simmers until thickened.
+It starts by roasting a bunch of vegetables, thyme and turkey wings before adding a little white wine and stock/broth.
+Once infused, the liquids are then gradually whisked into a roux and the gravy simmers until thickened.

 To Make This Make Ahead Turkey Gravy You Will Need: